Wolverhampton station: History

-In 1987 twelve different horse sculptures by Kevin Atherton, titled Iron Horse, were erected between New Street station and Wolverhampton, including one at the southern end of platforms 2 and 3.
+In 1987, twelve different horse sculptures by Kevin Atherton, titled Iron Horse, were erected between New Street and Wolverhampton, including one at the southern end of platforms 2 and 3.

-More recently, in 2004, a new through platform (platform 4) was constructed on the site of infrequently used sidings.
+More recently, in 2004, a new through platform (no. 4) was constructed on the site of infrequently used sidings.
 This has greatly enhanced the capacity of the station.
 A new footbridge was also constructed, to enable access to the new platform as well as improving access to the existing ones.
 A proposal for a more comprehensive redevelopment of the station and surrounding area was announced on 18 October 2006.

-Work on the £150 million redevelopment of the station finally began in 2018 and was expected to be completed in 2020 and include an extension of the West Midland Metro.
+Work on the £150 million redevelopment of the station finally began in 2018; it was expected to be completed in 2020 and include an extension of the West Midlands Metro.
 However, COVID-19 requirements caused the work to be delayed.
 Demolition of the 1960s buildings began in May 2020, with the first part of the new station opening the same month.
 The new station building was fully opened in June 2021, a year later than originally planned.
 Its aluminium façade is in black and gold, the traditional colours of Wolverhampton Wanderers.

 Despite the new station building, the platforms and structures from the 1960s station building remain largely untouched.
-As of 2025, there are no confirmed plans to refurbish those structures or to bring them into keeping with the new concourse.
+As of 2025, there were no confirmed plans to refurbish those structures or to bring them in-keeping with the new concourse.

-Management of the station transferred from Virgin Trains to the West Midlands Trains franchise in April 2018.
+Management of the station transferred from Virgin Trains to West Midlands Trains in April 2018.